 Banquet AttireFemale students are allowed to wear modest gowns as approved by the dress committee.
 Tight, clingy or revealing dresses will not be considered modest.
 They should not show cleavage in the front and cannot be lower than the natural bra line in the back.
 All dresses should have at least a 1½-inch strap or be worn with an attached non-sheer cover-up at all times.
 No halter top styles will be permitted.
 Slits cannot be more than 2 inches above the knee when sitting and at knee level when standing.
 Female students are allowed to wear dress pants to banquets.

 Church DressLadies: The Girls’ Dorm dress code has been developed with the understanding that the way we dress may communicate messages about our values.
 Because we desire our young ladies to portray Christian values we ask that all girls’ dorm residents have their clothes approved prior to leaving the dorm for vespers/church.
-Therefore, prior to exiting the dorm, the girls should be dressed appropriately in clothing that is modest, fits properly, and follows these guidelines: Female dorm students are to wear modest church dresses.
+Therefore, prior to exiting 32 the dorm, the girls should be dressed appropriately in clothing that is modest, fits properly, and follows these guidelines: Female dorm students are to wear modest church dresses.
 Sleeveless (to the edge of the shoulder) dresses or shirts may be worn as long as they are not immodest.
-Tight, clingy, or revealing dresses will not be considered modest.
+Tight, clingy, or revealing dresses will not be considered modest such as tight “Pencil Skirts”.
 They should not show cleavage in the front and cannot be lower than the natural bra line in the back.
-The length of the girls’ skirts is to be to the top of the knee when standing or sitting.
-Slits on the side are to be no more than two inches above the knee.
+The length of the girls’ skirts is to be to the top of the knee when standing or sitting, with the exception of the straight/”Pencil Skirts" which must come below the knee.
+Slits on the side are to be no higher than the knee.
 Slits on the back need to be modest (subject to dean approval).
-Dress shoes are appropriate footwear for church.
+Shoes/sandals/boots are required footwear for church.
 Upon approval by the Girls’ Dean, young ladies may wear appropriate dress pants to Church when the temperature is 25° F or colder.
 Gentlemen: Dress pants and a collared tucked-in dress shirt with a tie.
 Young men may choose, but are not required, to wear a sweater, suit, or dress jacket with the shirt and tie.
 Dress shoes are appropriate footwear for church.
 In order to sit with the dorm students during the church service, community students must be dressed according to the academy’s policies.
 Since lunch immediately follows church, students eating Sabbath dinner in the cafeteria are expected to remain in Church Dress.